jahangeer-dev/copyflow/README.md

 - No integrity verification
 - Can't be automated or scripted

-Fast Copy fills the gap by providing a simple, reliable, and visually appealing solution specifically for large file transfers.
+CopyFlow fills the gap by providing a simple, reliable, and visually appealing solution specifically for large file transfers.